17 Best Travel Affiliate Programs to Make Money From

 - Digital nomads

 Those are 2 markets that aren't well covered by many major insurance carriers.
-So there's a lot of incentive for a reader to click your affiliate link and get a policy.
+So there's a lot of incentive for a reader to click your affiliate link and get a policy from this travel insurance site.

 The SafetyWing affiliate program offers a 10% commission rate and a very long 365-day cookie window.